Reddersc022/brainfuck-interpreter/README.md

 ### Rules
 - All values stored are initially 0, and can only be integers.
 - The array of values has a constant length (usually 30,000) and this can be edited in the code.
 Any attempt to access past the max length will result in an error.
-- Any inputs must be either an integer or single character (not newline), anything otherwise causes an error
+- Any inputs must be either:
+    - An integer or single character in thr Python version
+    - A single character in the C version
+    Anything else throws an error

 ### Usage
 ``python src\brainfuck.py code_file``